-Finally, in the last section of this article, the pros and cons of using series DC motors are investigated.
+Finally, in the last section of this article, the pros and cons of using series DC motors were investigated.

 If you have any information and personal experiences regarding series DC motors, please share it with us.
 And if you have any questions about this type of DC motors, their function, parts, and applications, you can always consult our experts at Linquip.
 All you need to do is to sign up.